Chip Roy: 2023 Speaker of the United States House of Representatives elections

 On January 3, 2023, at the beginning of the 118th Congress, during the election of the speaker of the U.S. House of Representatives, Roy nominated and voted for Byron Donalds for Speaker, in rebuke of House minority leader Kevin McCarthy.
 Roy became a leader in the negotiation process for the holdouts against McCarthy.
 Roy and his group of about 20 wanted: (1) to bring down the threshold for calling a vote of no confidence against the speaker to one member, (2) more enforcement to allow more time to read bills, (3) a greater role for the House Freedom Caucus in Republican leadership, requiring Republican leadership to refrain from being involved in primary elections, and (4) an end to U.S. aid to Ukraine.
 Roy switched his vote to McCarthy on the 12th, 13th, 14th, and 15th ballots.

 During the October 2023 speaker election, as the House Republican Conference considered choosing Majority Leader Steve Scalise or Judiciary Committee chair Jim Jordan as their nominee for Speaker, Roy (who supported Jordan) made a proposal that would have required 217 of the 221 members to support the eventual nominee before a floor vote could be held; the idea was tabled 135-88.
 Jordan was ultimately nominated, and Roy voted for him on the first three floor ballots.
 On the fourth ballot, Roy, along with all other present Republicans, voted for the new nominee Mike Johnson, who was elected Speaker.

 Debt ceiling

 In December 2024, Roy opposed raising the United States debt ceiling.
 As a result, Donald Trump criticised him and encouraged Texas Republicans to consider a primary challenge.

+Congressional stock trading

+On September 3rd, 2025, Roy, along with a bipartisan group of 16 cosponsors introduced the Restore Trust in Congress Act (H.R.
+5106) which would ban members of Congress, as well as their spouses and dependents, from owning or trading stocks.
+The bill had 119 cosponsors as of December 2025.